HPC-Simlab/simlab-training/HPCDAY2/3-Resources.md

 ***Here the max. time limites for all the jobs is equal to 12x3=36 hours=2160 minutes > 1200 minutes)***

 **Solution:**
+- Cancel all the jobs and add `--time` option to limite the time
 ```shell
 #!/bin/bash